 Your bio should be focused on yourself and original.
 Write something that makes you unique like a rare hobby, a special skill, or childhood achievements.
 If you love traveling, write something about the most amazing place you’ve been to or a special experience.

-Your bio should also be short as most of the people on Tinder are always in a hurry because they have plenty of options to choose from.
+Your bio should also be short as most of the people on Tinder profile are always in a hurry because they have plenty of options to choose from.
 So, try to keep it as short, concise, and attractive as possible.